-Turn in required Service Learning Write-up Completed Portfolio (See syllabus, p.
-5) due: Second 8 week pay period ends: Fri., Dec.
-8 th Fri., Dec.
-8 th Fri., Dec.
-8 th End Term Concept Exam: Room: BS-102 Time: NOTE: SYLLABUS MAY BE ADJUSTED TO This is especially true for the first five weeks of as flexibility in the schedule is required to acco of class when there are guest speakers, "People with clear, written goals, accomplish far people without them could ever imagine."
-Brid "The best career advice to give to the young is, someone to pay you for doing it."
-Katherine "What is the recipe for successful achievement? ingredients: Choose a career you love, give it the opportunities, and be a member of the team." , Special Notes:
+Turn in required Service Learning Write-up Turn in Portfolio (See syllabus, p.
+5) due: Thurs., Dec.
+7 th Thurs., Dec.
+7 th End Term Concept Exam: Room: BS-102 Day/Time: NOTE: SYLLABUS MAY BE ADJUSTED TO A This is especially true for the first five weeks o as flexibility in the schedule is required to accor · "People with clear, written goals, accomplish far people without them could ever imagine."
+Bria "The best career advice to give to the young is, fit someone to pay you for doing it."
+Katherine W , , "What is the recipe for successful achievement?" ingredients: Choose a career you love, give it the opportunities, and be a member of the team." best there is in you, seize your Special Notes: